 Both certifications are valid for four years from the date of issue.

-- The Delaware Restaurant Association offers online training courses for a fee of $25.
+- The Delaware Restaurant Association offers online training courses for $25.

 - eTIPS offers a Delaware TIPS Alcohol Server Training and Certification course for $40.

 Delaware TIPS training is available from 360Training as well.

 What are the Bartending License Requirements for Delaware?

 Besides taking your first responsible server training course, the only other requirement is being of age to serve alcohol.
 As of 2023, to work as a bartender in Delaware, you must be at least 21, while you serve alcohol in a restaurant at 18.